 Why your company needs more ceremonies to navigate change

-Then, that Friday afternoon, everyone gathered in a large, open area in the office.
+During one particular season of change, on a Friday afternoon, everyone gathered in a large, open area in the office.
 The seats were arranged in a semi-circle, and a large drum stood in front of each seat.
 Over the next two hours, all of us (100-plus employees) beat our drums — first chaotically like a first-grade music class, and then, with the help of a music coach, in unison.

 Some people saw this as a chance to bond with colleagues who were united in their commitment to a common cause — not unlike fans of sports teams who chant, clap, and even do the wave together.
 Others vented the frustration they were feeling in a socially acceptable way by pounding extra loudly on their drums.
 Still others used the opportunity to let loose at the end of a long week (and a longer journey) by simply being goofy.
 All those experiences were welcome.
 The important thing was that we experienced them together.

 People have long used ceremonies — bar mitzvahs, baptisms, weddings, inaugurations, quinceañeras — to mark changes and turning points so they can move from one place to another.
 Even when they signify an individual’s transformation, they’re communal experiences that strengthen the bonds, values, and vision of the groups celebrating these moments.